aphenriques/integral/README.md

 # Install

 `integral` builds on Linux and MacOSX (Windows has not been tested yet).
-It requires a modern C++ compiler.
+It requires a C++11 compatible compiler.
 The library has been successfully built with:

 * Apple LLVM version 5.0; and
 * gcc (Debian 4.7.2-5) 4.7.2